Denmark: An Open Pathway for Global Medical Talent

 Make a professional Danish CV and apply for a job.

-While a temporary quota has frozen the entry path for non-EU nurses, the official authorization routes for Medical Doctors and Dentists remain open and actively supported by the Danish government.
-This is a clear signal that high-level, specialized medical expertise is still a priority for Denmark’s future
+While a temporary quota has frozen the entry path for non-EU medical doctors and nurses, the official authorization routes for dentists remain open and actively supported by the Danish government.
+This is a clear signal that Denmark is in a big shortage of Dentists in the foreseeable future.

 Simplified Employment: Holders of the Authorization Scheme Residence Permit are now exempt from applying for a separate work permit, meaning you can immediately begin your mandatory adaptation and training employment (evalueringsansættelse) once you secure a position.